Kwirk: Reception

 Kwirk received largely positive reviews.
 Reviewers praised the game's challenging difficulty.
 According to Mean Machines, which rated the game a score of 85%, Kwirk is one of the "simple, but very addictive" puzzle games, as stated by Julian Rignall.
 Because of the number of different screens, it doesn't "become boring quickly".
 Rignall stated the game gets "incredibly hard" and "really taxes" the player's brain.
 Matt Regan criticized that once the player has solved each puzzle, there is "no interest left".
 The German magazine Video Games reviewed Kwirk in its first issue and awarded it a "Video Games Classic" due to a score of 85%.
 The magazine's editor Stephan Englhart praised the game's variety of modes and puzzles.
 He stated that Kwirk captivates with a "well-elaborated and harmonious overall concept" ("wohl durchdachtes und stimmiges Gesamtkonzept").
 Console XS gave review score of 81% and described the gameplay as "pleasing and occasionally confounding" and opined that Kwirk is one of the best puzzle games.
+Writing for MSX Magazine in 1989, a reviewer considered the Game Boy version of Puzzle Boy to be a slightly easier adaptation of the MSX game Maze-kun (めいず君), yet equally addictive.